SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/standard-reg-questions.md

 When the person registers, they see the prompt of Nickname but the answer they provide is stored in the standard Ask Preferred First Name field.
 ![Ask Preferred First Name Reg View](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/standard-features/imagesStandardQs2.png)

 There are a couple standard question fields that have additional functionality or behavior.
-The Ask Applicant Type includes additional options of Do not ask but assign First-Year, Do not ask but assign Transfer, and Do not ask but assign Graduate.
+The Ask Applicant Type includes additional options of _Do not ask but assign First-Year, Do not ask but assign Transfer,_ and _Do not ask but assign Graduate_.
 These options are educational institution centric and can be used to automatically set the Type field to one of the three predefined options without having to ask the registrant.
 If this is not a feature your organization needs, your administrator can remove these options by disabling the picklist item.

 ![Ask Applicant Type Image](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/standard-features/StandardQs-AskType.png)